 If there is no will, the estate properties will be allocated among the statutory heirs pursuant to their agreement on the allocation.
 Until such agreement is reached, the estate properties are treated as being jointly owned by the heirs.
-Income earned from the properties during such period is subject to income tax and allocated among the statutory heirs pursuant to the statutory shares.
+Income earned from the properties during such period is subject to income taxation and the tax liability is allocated among the statutory heirs pursuant to their respective statutory shares.